OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 ## Get the item ID

-In order to retrieve the current item via REST, your add-in will need the item's ID, properly formatted for REST.
+To retrieve the current item via REST, your add-in will need the item's ID, properly formatted for REST.
 This is obtained from the [Office.context.mailbox.item.itemId](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox.item?product=outlook&version=v1.5) property, but some checks should be made to ensure that it is a REST-formatted ID.

 - In Outlook Mobile, the value returned by `Office.context.mailbox.item.itemId` is a REST-formatted ID and can be used as-is.
 - In other Outlook clients, the value returned by `Office.context.mailbox.item.itemId` is an EWS-formatted ID, and must be converted using the [Office.context.mailbox.convertToRestId](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox?product=outlook&version=v1.5) method.